mkostrun/vibrometer/l432kc-3channel_analog_fft/readme.md

 and max frequency of 512, 256, 128, 64, 32 or 16 Hz.

 - the device has two states: *print* (fft data to serial port), or *quiet* (accepts change in configuration).
-Serial port speed is 115,200 bps, 8N1.
+Serial port parameters are: the speed is 115,200 bps, then 8N1 for 8 data bits, no parity check and 1 stop bit.